The Tale of Seol Gongchan: Authorship

 Seol Gongchan-jeon was written by Chae Su, a civil official of the Joseon Dynasty, before 1511.
 Chae Su's ja, or familiar name, is Giji (耆之), ho, or brush-name, is Najae (懶齋), and siho, or temple name, is Yangjeong (襄靖).
 He was born as the eldest son of Cha Sinbo (蔡申報) and his wife Mun Hwaryu in Seoul, Korea, in the 31st year of the reign of King Sejong (1449).

 In the 14th year in the reign of King Sejo (1468), Chae Su passed saengwonsi, a “classics licentiate” civil service examination, received the highest passing mark in the regular literary civil service examinations held every three years, known as singnyeonsi, in the first year in the reign of King Yejong (1469), and became an inspector at the Office of Inspector-General.
 In the first year in the reign of King Seongjong (1470), he became the sixth counselor in the Office of Royal Decrees and later the fifth counselor in the Ministry of Punishments.
 He was also involved in the compilation of the Sejo sillok (Annals of King Sejo) and Seongjong sillok (Annals of King Seongjong).

 In the 13th year in the reign of King Seongjong (1482), Chae Su became the Chief Justice of the Supreme Court.
-In the same year, he asserted that Yeonsangun's mother, the deposed Queen Yun (廢妃尹氏) should be given food and a place to live for the rest of her life, incurring the king's anger, and ended up resigning from his post.
+In the same year, he asserted that Yeonsangun's mother, the deposed Queen Yun (廢妃尹氏) should be given food and a place to live out her life, incurring the king's anger, and ended up resigning from his post.

 In 1485, Chae became the governor of Chungcheong Province.
 After his visits to Ming China as part of the delegations to pay tribute to the Ming Emperor on the occasions of the New Year and the emperor's birthday, he served as the headmaster of Seonggyungwan and eventually became the Second Minister of Taxation (hojo champan).
 After Yeonsangun rose to the throne, Chae was able to survive the Literary Purge of 1498 by keeping a low profile in the royal court.
 During the Purge of 1504 in the 10th year in the reign of Yeonsangun, he was framed and exiled in Danseong but was eventually released.

 In 1506, he took part in a coup to enthrone King Jungjong and was recorded in history as a meritorious subject who was involved in tranquilizing the state and received the title of Incheongun.
 That year, Chae resigned from his post and moved to Hamchang, where he built Kwaejaejeong (快哉亭, “pleasant pavilion”) in the following year and retreated from the world.
 In the sixth year in the reign of King Jungjong (1511), he was impeached for having written Seol Gongchan-jeonand died in Hamchang in the 10th year in the reign of King Jungjong (1515).